 Digital pathology has become widespread across the world in more than just academic labs.
-Contract research organizations (CROs) and pharmaceutical companies reap the benefits of digitization due to the nature of their work which is managing and analyzing millions of samples while seeking to reduce cost and time to develop viable drug candidates.
-Clinical labs on the other hand find it particularly helpful for producing quantitative results and taking part in remote diagnostic consultation.
+Clinical labs benefti from the production of quantitative results and taking part in remote diagnostic consultation.
+In preclinical analysis and investigation, contract research organizations (CROs) and pharmaceutical companies benefit from a digitized and automated system while managing and analyzing millions of samples and seeking to reduce cost and time to develop viable drug candidates.

 The benefits of digital pathology